nitta-divya/contact-us/README.md

 ## Features

--**Input Fields**: Name, Email, Subject, and Message.
+1.Input Fields: Name, Email, Subject, and Message.
--**Validation**: Email field and required fields are validated using HTML5 attributes.
+2.Validation: Email field and required fields are validated using HTML5 attributes.
-Accessibility: Semantic HTML ensures better usability for screen readers.
+3.Accessibility: Semantic HTML ensures better usability for screen readers.
-Interactivity: Subtle animation on page load.
+4.Interactivity: Subtle animation on page load.
-Customization: Easily customizable for other use cases.\\
+5.Customization: Easily customizable for other use cases.